Perfectionism vs. Eczema: Lifelong Quests For Control

 Addressing this topic of perfectionism is my way of extending a warning for child eczema caretakers to pay attention to signs that could show an unbalanced view of failure within their child's pattern of emotions.
 Or an adult with eczema may become more conscious of personal unproductive behaviors they usually would overlook.
 I never second-guessed any of these behaviors until I reached a point in my adult life where I felt at complete failure, stuck and unable to free myself.

 Recognizing destructive behaviors

 It took a long road of healing from topical steroid withdrawal, and having a lot of time with my deepest thoughts during this process, that led to recognizing my destructive patterns.
-Hopefully, it won’t take such drastic circumstances for eczema warriors reading of my painful experience.
+Hopefully, it won’t take such drastic circumstances for the eczema warriors reading about my painful experience.

 Self-care beyond the surface of the skin

 My focus is now on promoting self-awareness of our inner well-being, mentally and physically, by being “Woke” - or aware - within to live our very best lives.
 Not being disproportionately consumed with our outward appearance due to skin disease.
 I urgently promote the hope that no matter what state our skin is in, we will strive to sleep well.
 Confident that we are giving our body the greatest fighting chance it can get in all areas possible, beyond just the surface.